ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### iii.
 By Income Grouping

-To analyze the probability of dying due to covid in case of countries by income, I developed and calculated a death_percentage metric, filtered and grouped the data by income.
+To analyze the probability of dying due to COVID-19 in countries categorized by income, I calculated a death_percentage metric and grouped the data by income level.
+The SQL query used for this analysis is as follows:

 ```sql
 SELECT